cloudfoundry-community-attic/bosh-cloudfoundry/docs/concept.md

 ![BOSH-CF initial deploy](BOSH-cf-initial-create.png)

-1. The bosh-bootstrap gem on "My Computer" creates an Inception instance from an Ubuntu image.
+1. The bosh-bootstrap gem on "My Computer" creates an Inception virtual machine from an Ubuntu image.
 2. The Inception VM creates the BOSH controller
-3. The BOSH controller creates nodes for CloudFoundry
+3. The BOSH controller creates virtual machines for CloudFoundry
-4. The BOSH controller deploys Jobs to the separate nodes
+4. The BOSH controller deploys Jobs to the separate instances

-In the initial configuration the Cloud Controller acts as both a controller and a compute node where your applications run.
+In the initial configuration the Cloud Controller acts as both a controller and a compute instance where your applications run.

 # Scaling
 Now if the above description was crystal clear, you'll know where the scaling happens. ;) It happens to the far right.
-The figure below shows how everything looks when I've added a couple of compute nodes.
+The figure below shows how everything looks when I've added a couple of compute instances.

 ![BOSH-CF scaled deploy](BOSH-cf-scaled.png)